 OK, that’s right, Loopin’ Louie is your bonus.

 It’s a board game, you see.

-There’s a crazy man (named Louie) who flies his airplane in a circle (Louie’s plane is attached to an arm which is attached to a motorized base).
+There’s a crazy man (named Louie) who flies his airplane in a circle (Louie’s plane is attached to an arm that is attached to a motorized base).

 The problem here is, your chicken farm is directly in Louie’s flight path!

 You and three other players have to use your paddle to knock Louie and his plane up and over your chickens.
 If he hits your chickens three times, you lose.